gopesh-sharma/financialThoughts/_posts/2022-12-22-fundamentals-personal-finance.md

 Once you start saving, you have to invest wisely.
 You have to understand your risk appetite.
 You can invest in many different ways like stocks, mutual funds, bonds etc.

 Though personal finance seems easy, people make it complicated.
 We just have to keep it simple and stick to the basics, in this way, you will master your personal finance.
-So if you want to start your personal financial journey, start by doing these 5 steps.
+So if you want to start your financial journey, start by doing these 5 steps.

 - Create a budget
 - Set aside money for emergencies